surifirstpin/biplus_documentation/docs/Visualization.md

   - Star
   - Line
   - Dash
-  - Legend
-Show legend to view the field column at top,bottom,left and right side of the chart Reverse
+- **Show legend to view the field column at top,bottom,left and right side of the chart Reverse
 Reverse scale
 Show ticklabels